darkroom2/nask-task/README.md

 docker compose up
 ```

-Now you can access the application at http://localhost:8000.
+Now you can access the API at http://localhost:8000.

+Feel free to use example requests mentioned above or stored in [requests.http](nask_task_app/tests/requests.http)

 The docs for the API are available at http://localhost:8000/docs.